Tools4everBV/HelloID-Conn-Prov-Target-Raet-Beaufort-IAM-API-Identity/README.md

 > [!NOTE]
 > Currently (08-12-2022) Changes you make with this connector through the API are not visible within the Youforce portal.
 If you want to check if the update is succesfull please retreive the edited user or try the SSO connection.

+> [!NOTE]
+> Currently (14-02-2024) it is not possible to empty the identity in Youforce.
+The endpoint will give a error.
+By default `ExternalID@Domain.com` will be filled.

 ## Getting help